chopley/spark_social_network_analysis/README.md

 UserId:ID,Gender,Grade,Race,Gender_homophilly,Grade_homophilly,Race_homophilly,Label,Pagerank
 ```

 We also need to remove the header files from the individual data files themselves.
-In this *Github* example there is only a single file in each csv folder (owing to the coalesce(1) command in Spark) , however in real data analysis this might produce a *VERY* large file.

-Typically the csv files in the folder will record the data from each Spark partition ---typically thousands of files--- making removal of the header files very tedious.
+In real data analysis, the csv files in the folder will record the data from each Spark partition ---typically thousands of files--- making removal of the header files very tedious.

 A useful command to deal with this is to change into the respective csv folders and use *sed* to remove the first line from each file in the folder as follows